ambika-ks/MyWorks/BS CUSTOM NAVBAR AND JUMBOTRON/README.md

 - Change `Home` to `Venues`, `Link` to `Artist`, and `Dropdown` to `Near You`.

 5. Change the three `dropdown` options to `Venues`, `Artists`, and `Upcoming Acts`.
-- **Hint:** You can find these dropdown items in the dropdown menu `<div>`.

 6. Next, delete the `<form>` element from the template navbar.

-7. Lastly, you will add a new navigation list item with a button inside:
+7. Add a new navigation list item with a button inside:
 - Add a `<li>` tag after the dropdown `<li>`.
 - Give it the same class name as the other `<li>` elements in the navbar.
 - Add a `<a>` tag with the following properties: